Skip to main content

 At the Census Bureau

-Downloadable file:
+Downloadable files:

-Detailed race by age and sex (DDHC-A)
+Detailed race by age and sex (Detailed DHC-A and DHC-B)

 The 2020 Census asked everyone to provide information about ther origin as part of the race and ethnicity questions.
 These details are considered detailed race information.

 This data provides great insight in the diversity of the racial/origin backgrounds of the population.
 It contains population counts and sex-by-age statistics for approximately 1,500 detailed racial and ethnic groups, such as German, Lebanese, Jamaican, Chinese, Native Hawaiian, and Mexican, as well as American Indian and Alaska Native (AIAN) tribes and villages like the Navajo Nation.
-Later in 2024 the Census Bureau is planning to release a related dataset, but with information about the household structures of people with different backgrounds (Detailed DHC-B)

 There are a few things about this dataset that make it different from other Census products: